 There is also a TV.

 From the bedroom to the entrance side

-There were two amenities and glass cups in the sink.
+There were amenities and two glass cups on the sink.

-There is no bathtub and there is only a shower, the shower curtain is a little short, and the partition of the floor is low, so it seems to overflow if the water pressure is too strong, the water will splash outside.
+There was no bathtub and only a shower.
+The shower curtain was a little short, so if the water pressure is too strong, the water will splash outside.

-There is minimal amenity only of shampoo, conditioner and soap.
-I think that you need to bring what you need.
+There was a minimal amenity of shampoo, conditioner and soap.
+You need to bring everything else that you need.

-There was a bath mat with towels, one each for both bath towel and face towel.
-Towels are usually exchanged every other day, so if you want to change every day you are instructed to put it on the floor, so you need to be careful.
+There was a bath towels, a face towel and a bath math.
+There was one of each.
+Towels are usually exchanged every other day, so if you want to change them every day so you need to leave them on the floor so that the housekeepers will know to change them.

 Closet and safety box